Promo Code Today: Book Online and Save $35

 2. Wooden Spoons, Cutting Boards and Bowls

 When discussing wooden items, we mean cutting boards, wooden utensils and knives with wooden handles.
 Any dishwasher detergent is abrasive and, over time, will scratch the wood.
 Besides, the heat of the drying cycle can lead to the warping and cracking of all types of wooden things.
-Cutting boards must be hand-washed soon after you use them but avoid submerging them into water.
+Cutting boards must be hand-washed soon after you use them, but avoid submerging them into water.
 The quickest way is to use baking soda to scrub away different food stains.

 3. Cast Iron Cookware